scalawithcats/scala-with-cats/src/pages/codata/codata.md

 - Data is defined as a sum of products.
 Each element in the sum is a constructor, and the product is the parameters that the constructor accepts.
 We can think of constructors as functions which take some arbitrary input and produce an element of data.

 - Codata is defined as a product of functions, these functions being the destructors, or observations, or eliminators.
 The input to a destructor is always an element of the codata type and possibly some other parameters.
 The output is usually something that is not of the codata type.

+More abstractly, we can define codata `C` as destructors:

+- `D1: (C, A, B, ...) => E`; and
+- `D2: (C, F, G, ...) => H`; and so on.

+Codata is similar to objects and classes in a typical object-oriented language, but there are many object-oriented features that we will not use.
+In particular, we won't use implementation inheritance or state.
+These two features make code very difficult to reason about, and so we avoid them.
+This gives us a subset of object-oriented code that fits within the conceptual model we are building.